manicar2093/web-monitor/README.md

 - You must not move the executable to other location.
 The saved data can be lost.
 - Linux executable might work on MacOS
 - This app has been tested in Chrome, Brave and Firefox browsers, but just in the first two it works.
+- If you want to compile the project to Windows from Linux you must install `mingw-w64` and execute `make build_win`

 ## Comments

 If you have any doubt or have found a problem you can register an issue and I will check it as soon as possible.

 Happy coding! :D